troy-harris-oz/does-it-float/README.md

 does-it-float
 =============
-Places shipt into sea.
+Places ship into sea.
 Does it float?